1989 Detroit Tigers season: June

+June 4: The Baltimore Orioles complete a three game sweep of the Tigers, sending Detroit into last place.
+It will be the last game that coach Dick Traczewski in Anderson's absence, with the team going 9-8.
+"Trixie" took the reins at different points in three previous seasons, but this would be the last game he ever manages in the big leagues.

 June 5: Manager Sparky Anderson returned to the team after 17 days.
 Team doctor Clarence Livingood tells the media that Sparky's stress level was never life-threatening, but that he would be cutting back on appearances, commercials and charity work while coming to the ballpark later than he had previously.
 Livingood states that he believes the situation "probably frightened" the manager into changing his behavior.

 Anderson returned to the dugout to see the Tigers lose that evening's game to the Boston Red Sox 5–2.
 Interim manager Dick Tracewski led the team to a 9–8 record in Anderson's absence.
 The team also announced that pitcher Jack Morris would miss an additional seven weeks after being placed on the disabled list on May 23 with a chip fracture in his right elbow.

 June 5 is also the first day of the MLB Player draft.
 With their first selection (21st overall) the Tigers select right-handed pitcher Greg Gohr from Santa Clara University.

 June 8: Shortstop Alan Trammell is placed on the 15 day disabled list due to back spasms.
 Infielder Mike Brumley is recalled from Toledo to take Trammell's place on the roster.

 June 9: The Tigers play their first game at the new Skydome in Toronto, Ontario Canada.
 Blue Jays pitcher Dave Stieb combines with David Wells to allow only four Tiger hits as the Blue Jays blank the Tigers 2–0.
 Frank Tanana is the hard-luck loser, striking out 10 in a complete game effort.

 June 10: Manager Sparky Anderson is interviewed by Marv Albert before a national broadcast of NBC's "Game of the Week" between the Tigers and Toronto Blue Jays.
 Anderson calls himself "stupid" for not following his own advice to players about stress and what led to his absence, the reason for the Tigers' poor start, and the Tigers' inability to develop young players.
 The Tigers would go on to defeat the Blue Jays before the national audience, 11–8.

 June 16: In the 9th inning of a 9–4 loss to the California Angels at Tiger Stadium, catcher Matt Nokes is injured in a collision at home plate.
 Chili Davis crashed into Nokes in a close play at the plate, a play that Davis insisted wasn't intentional.
 Nokes had to be helped from the field and would be out of the lineup for almost two months.
 The fans in attendance entertained themselves by chanting "Bad Boys," made popular by recent championship of the Detroit Pistons of the NBA.